-- ♦ Official Air Force Form 2096, Classification/On-The-Job Training Action, showing specialty code was once held and date subsequently removed. - ♦ Medical documents-physician's memo or diagnosis, stating the exact disqualifying medical reasons-or a memo from the student's commander explaining why disqualified or removed from the specialty code. - Memo from the student, explaining the situation and requesting consideration of "no fault" exception.
+◆ Official Air Force Form 2096, Classification/On-The-Job Training Action, showing AFSC was once held and date subsequently removed.

+- ♦ Medical documents-physician's memo or diagnosis, stating the exact disqualifying medical reasons-or a memo from the student's commander explaining why disqualified or removed from the specialty code. - Memo from the student, explaining the situation and requesting consideration of "no fault" exception.

-Mail the "no fault" exception request to CCAF/DFA, 130 West Maxwell Boulevard, Maxwell AFB, Alabama 36112-6613.
+Mail the "no fault" exception request to CCAF/DEA, 100 South Turner Boulevard, Maxwell-Gunter AFB, Alabama 36114-3011.